Building Resilient Systems: Disaster Recovery Planning in Database Services

 While both terms are often used in the same conversations, this isn’t an either/or decision.
 Both backups and redundancy offer two distinct and equally valuable solutions to ensuring business continuity in the face of unplanned accidents, unexpected attacks, or system failures.

 Redundancy is designed to increase your operational time, boost workforce productivity, and reduce the amount of time a system is unavailable due to a failure.
 Backup, however, is designed to kick in when something goes wrong, allowing you to completely rebuild regardless of what caused the failure.
+Moreover, if you use ELT tools for regular updating of critical data across backup and redundancy systems, maintaining seamless data access and continuity will become much easier.

 In short, redundancy prevents failure while backups prevent loss.
 In a modern business environment that is inherently dependent on access to large volumes of data, it’s clear that operational redundancy and backups are both critical elements of an effective continuity strategy.